flix/book/src/essential-traits.md

 }
 ```

-To implement the `Order` class, we must implement the `compare` function which
+To implement the `Order` trait, we must implement the `compare` function which
 returns value of type `Comparison`.
 The `Comparison` data type is defined as:

 ```flix